What You Need To Do After You Arrive on Campus

 According to the N.Y.
 State Public Health Law 2165 all new college students, born on or after January 1, 1957, provide proof of immunization for measles, mumps, and rubella (MMR.)
 Before you register for classes, you will need to submit proof that you have been immunized for measles, mumps and rubella and completed the form regarding meningitis.
 Please download the Immunization form and return it to the Health Office.

 John Jay College has a residence hall at the New Yorker, a 15 minute subway ride to the campus.
 Visit here for more information.

 Activating your John Jay College Email

 All students are assigned a John Jay College Email account.
 Please visit here and follow the steps to activate your email account.
 The College will use this account to inform you of upcoming events and important deadlines

-All Graduate and Undergraduate students must attend orientation.
-Please check your John Jay College email account for upcoming orientation dates.
+All Graduate and Undergraduate students must attend orientation sessions.
+You will be contacted for upcoming orientation dates.